AbbasHabib/HR-System-RestAPI/README.md

 ## Improving Code _Todo List_

 - [ ] Auto generate getters and setters using -> **_(Project Lombok)_**
+- [ ] Handle Exceptions at client side
 - [x] Use Enums to replace constants
 - [x] Migration of MySQl DB using **_flyway_**
 - [x] Improve Testing using **_DBunit_**